conan-io/docs/developing_packages/workspaces.rst

 conanws.yml syntax
 ------------------
-The *conanws.yml* file can be located in any parent folder of the location pointed by the ``conan install`` command.
+The *conanws.yml* file can be located in any parent folder of the location pointed by the :command:`conan install` command.
 Conan will search up the folder hierarchy looking for a *conanws.yml* file.
-If it is not found, the normal ``conan install`` for a single package will be executed.
+If it is not found, the normal :command:`conan install` for a single package will be executed.